jmpinit/rm-dl-annotated/README.md

 All these things need to be on your path, and you need to have given rmapi access to your ReMarkable Cloud account:

+* python
 * [rmapi](https://github.com/juruen/rmapi)
 * [rM2svg](https://github.com/reHackable/maxio/blob/master/tools/rM2svg)
 * rsvg-convert
 * pdfunite
 * pdftk

+If any of your PDFs have been cropped on your ReMarkable then you will also need:

+* opencv-python
+* numpy
+* pdftoppm
+* ImageMagick (`convert`)